martincampagnoli/nravel/README.md

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.16.0.

-It allows to fast prototype a new project from scratch giving a lot of nice features out of the box and more that will be added in the future.
+Whip allows to fast prototype a new project from scratch giving a lot of nice features out of the box and more that will be added in the future.

 ## Instructions